umbraco/UmbracoDocs/Reference/Security/Security-hardening/index-v9.md

 # Umbraco Security Hardening

-Here you find some tips and trick for hardening the security of your Umbraco installation.
+Here you can find some tips and tricks for hardening the security of your Umbraco installation.

 ## Lock down access to your Umbraco-folders (IIS)